 What is estate planning?

-Your estate plan sets forth, in writing, your wishes concerning the administration of your estate upon your incapacity or death.
-For those with larger estate, tax planning is often required.
+Your estate plan sets forth in writing your wishes concerning the administration of your estate upon your incapacity or death.
+For those with larger estates, tax planning is often required.

 What assets are included in my estate?

 Your estate includes life insurance, retirement accounts, your community property interest (if applicable), separate property, trust assets, and any other assets you own at the time of your death.